 As part of our Cost and Simplicity program, we closed several facilities in fiscal 2023.
-In the third quarter of fiscal 2023, we closed a leased manufacturing and distribution facility in Amarillo, Texas.
+In the third quarter of fiscal 2023, we closed a leased manufacturing and distribution facility in Athens, Texas.
+In the fourth quarter of fiscal 2023, we closed a leased manufacturing and distribution facility in Amarillo, Texas.
 The closures reflect our purposeful exit of low-margin private-label pet bed product lines and our efforts to leverage the supply chain synergies of our cushion facilities, and to achieve a simpler, more efficient manufacturing and distribution network in our outdoor cushion facilities.
 As a result, in fiscal 2023 we incurred approximately \$15.7 million of one-time costs, including \$9.8 million in cost of goods sold and \$5.9 million in selling, general and administrative expenses, composed of charges for facilities closure, severance, inventory liquidation and related intangibles, the majority of which was non-cash.